Do Lactation Supplements Work?

 - Herbal Supplements: These work by stimulating the mammary glands.
 Ingredients like fenugreek, moringa, and blessed thistle contain compounds that mimic the hormones that encourage breast milk production.
 Most of these can be found in capsules, powders, and teas.

-- Pharmaceutical Galactagogues: Prescription medications such as domperidone work by blocking dopamine receptors, which in turn increases prolactin levels.
+- Pharmaceutical Galactagogues: Prescription medications such as domperidone work by blocking dopamine receptors, which in turn increase prolactin levels.
 While effective, these are generally reserved for situations when other methods haven’t worked.

 - Dietary Supplements: Products like lactation cookies, bars, and shakes combine many galactagogues with extra nutrients to support the mothers' health.
-These supplements often include oats, flaxseed, and brewer’s yeast, believed to promote lactation.
+These supplements often include oats, flaxseed, and brewer’s yeast, believed (through anecdotal evidence) to promote lactation.

 Boosting Breast Milk Production With Supplements

 Your breastfeeding journey is as unique as you are and filled with joys and challenges.
-Maintaining a steady milk supply can be one of the most significant hurdles.
+A lactation consultant will tell you that maintaining a steady milk supply can be one of the most significant hurdles.
 Lactation supplements are a potential solution for many.
 Remember, these supplements work best when combined with other healthy practices, like regular nursing or pumping, stress management, and proper nutrition.

 Whether you’re dealing with a low milk supply or just want to ensure you produce enough milk for your baby, Go-Lacta is here to help.
-Our lactation supplements, made with natural ingredients, are designed to boost milk production and support your overall health.
+Our organic lactation supplements, made with natural ingredients, are designed to boost milk production and support your overall health.
+We grow and harvest our certified organic Moringa on our sustainable farm in the Philippines.
+It’s processed and sealed onsite to ensure that it’s at its peak of freshness and potency.
+We use cellulose for our capsules, making Go-Lacta Moringa capsules perfect for vegan or vegetarian moms.

 We believe every mother deserves support on her breastfeeding journey.
-Our products are designed with care, using high-quality ingredients such as moringa to help you enhance your milk supply and provide the best nourishment for your baby.
-Don’t let a low milk supply hold you back; take control with Go-Lacta.
+Our products are designed with care, using high-quality ingredients such as moringa to help increase lactation, enhance your milk supply with its “superfood” nutrition, and provide the best nourishment for your baby.
+Don’t let a low milk supply hold you back; take control with Go-Lacta and improve your milk supply while improving your overall diet and energy levels.